W. H. R. Rivers: Beginnings of career in psychology

 The Cambridge psychologists and Rivers were initially most interested in the special senses: colour vision, optical illusions, sound-reactions, and perceptual processes.
 In these fields, Rivers was rapidly becoming eminent.
 He was invited to write a chapter on vision for Schäfer's Handbook of Physiology.
 According to Bartlett, Rivers's chapter "still remains, from a psychological point of view, one of the best in the English Language".
 Rivers reviewed the work of previous investigators, incorporated his own, and critically examined the rival theories of colour vision.
 He noted clearly the significance of psychological factors in, for instance, the phenomena of contrast.

 For his own experiments on vision, Rivers worked with graduate medical students Charles S. Myers and William McDougall.
 They assisted him and developed close friendships in the process of working together.
 Rivers also collaborated with Sir Horace Darwin, a pioneer instrument maker, to improve apparatus for recording sensations, especially those involved in vision.
 This collaboration also resulted in a lifelong friendship between the two men.

 In this period, Rivers also investigated the influence of stimulants: tea, coffee, alcohol, tobacco, and a number of other drugs, on a person's capacity for both physical and mental work.
 His work under Kraepelin at Heidelberg had prepared him for this work.
 Rivers conducted some experiments on himself, for instance for two years giving up alcoholic beverages and tobacco, neither of which he liked, but also giving up all tea, coffee and cocoa as well.
-Initially he intended to explore physiological incentives for consuming these products, but he quickly realized that a strong psychological influence contributed to taking the substances.
+Initially he intended to explore physiological incentives for consuming these products, but he quickly realised that a strong psychological influence contributed to taking the substances.

 Rivers realised that part of the effects – mental and physical – that substances had were caused psychologically by the excitement of knowing that one is indulging.
 In order, to eliminate "all possible effects of suggestion, sensory stimulation and interest", Rivers ensured that the substances were disguised so that he could not ascertain, in any instance, whether he was taking a drug or a control substance.
 This was the first experiment of its kind to use this double-blind procedure.
 As a result of the importance attached to the study, Rivers was appointed in 1906 as Croonian Lecturer to the Royal College of Physicians.